Browse by Medical Category

 Studies are being conducted across all departments at MGH Chelsea, including:

-The MGH Chelsea Research Roundtable was established in May 2013.
-The group is open to anyone interested in community-based participatory research (CBPR).
-The goal is to bring together individuals who want to connect with the research occurring at MGH Chelsea.
-Monthly Roundtable serves as a venue for feedback on research in progress, a space to foster collaboration and share resources, and a way to promote improved clinical practices and clinical research in the healthcare setting.
+Since its beginning in 2013, the MGH Chelsea Research Roundtable has been open to anyone interested in community-based participatory research (CBPR).
+Monthly Roundtable meetings serve as a venue for feedback on research in progress, a space to foster collaboration and share resources, and a way to promote improved clinical practices and clinical research in the healthcare setting.
 Please contact MGH Community Research if you are interested in being added to the email list.

 The MGH Chelsea Research Council was established in June 2015.
 The group is composed of 8-12 people whose who have actively participated in Research Roundtable and/or whose research is based at MGH Chelsea.
 Membership reflects the Departments at the HealthCare Center.
 The role of the Council is: